What will $2,200 rent you in River North, right now?

-We've rounded up the latest rental offerings via rental site Zumper to get a sense of what to expect when it comes to hunting down an apartment in this Chicago neighborhood if you're on a budget of $2,200/month.
+We've rounded up the latest rental listings via rental site Zumper to get a sense of what to expect when it comes to hunting down a place in this Chicago neighborhood if you don't want to spend more than $2,200/month on rent.

 Read on for the listings.